 Spaces that are high quality and up to standard

-There is a European Standard for self storage that specifies minimum conditions for security and customer protection.
-Check if your storage provider is a member of a European storage association that controls for quality, such as FEDESSA [link] or the Irish Self Storage Association [link].
-Then, read on for key ways that you can make sure your self storage is up to standard.
+There is a European Standard for self-storage that specifies minimum conditions for security and customer protection.
+You should check if your storage provider is a member of a storage association that controls for quality, such as FEDESSA or the Irish Self Storage Association.
+Read on here for key ways that you can make completely sure you are choosing the right self-storage provider.

 Safe and exclusive access to your cherished items

-Self storage is an extension of your living space, in that it is a room away from home where you can store goods and valuables.
-This means that nobody should have access to your rented unit without your explicit permission.
-This means that the self storage business providing you the space should not be able to get into your storage room.
-If you have lost access to your unit, your self storage provider can open the door with special tools, provided that you have the right ID proving ownership of the rented space.
-The self storage provider must not be able to otherwise access your unit.
+Self-storage is a room away from home where you can store goods and valuables, and in a way, this makes it an extension of your home.
+Nobody should have access to your rented unit without your explicit permission.
+This includes even the self-storage business providing you the space.
+If you have lost access to your unit, your self-storage provider can open the door with special tools, provided that you have the right ID proving ownership of the rented space.
+The self-storage provider must not be able to otherwise access your unit.
 Make sure your goods are never stored in a communal space together with other customers’ items.

 Your goods should be stored in a secure environment.
 As a minimum, there should be CCTV on all entry- and exit points, as well as controlled access to the building.
-Some, like Nesta, offer additional security, including individually alarmed units, unique PIN code access, and 24-hour CCTV.
+Some providers, like we here at Nesta, offer additional security, including individually alarmed units, unique PIN code access, and 24-hour CCTV.

 Check the terms and conditions that apply

 Self-storage in Europe is a self-regulated industry, so you need to secure a full contract between you and your self-storage provider.
 This ensures that you maintain your rights in terms of access to your goods, and there is a clear procedure in case of payment failure for your unit or other issues.

 Insurance is an important factor in safekeeping your items.
 It is your responsibility to make sure it is in place, either through your self-storage provider or a trusted third party.
 Your self-storage provider should likewise have suitable insurance that covers them in the case they are found to be liable for any sustained damage.